Part 1 continued: ChatGPT Snake code

 The chat app gives you a component that you still need to place inside a project.
 The snake-chatgpt App.jsx file shows what the generated code looks like after you move it into Vite.

 The whole game sits in src/App.jsx.
-That makes the first version easy to paste and run, and it also gives you one file to review before asking for the next change.
+That makes the first version easy to paste and run.
+It also gives you one file to review before asking for the next change.

 State and constants